FerretDB/FerretDB/website/blog/2022-11-21-ferretdb-0-6-2-version-release.md

 <!--truncate-->

-We are happy to announce FerretDB’s latest version release 0.6.2.
+We are happy to announce FerretDB's latest version release 0.6.2.
 Even though this is not a major version release, it does come with a few exciting features, bug fixes, and enhancements, as well as improved documentation.

 <!--truncate-->